taylormartin/iron-shop/README.md

 Then set up the database:

-Note: You will need Postgres installed on your computer to run this app.
+Note: You will need PostgreSQL installed on your computer to run this app.

 ```
 rake db:setup